JuliaImages/Images.jl/doc/core.md

 If you specify their values in the `properties` dictionary, your values will be used; if not, hopefully-reasonable defaults will be chosen.

-In addition to these "core" properties, `ImageView` will look for a `scalei` property: this should be a [`ScaleInfo`](https://github.com/timholy/Images.jl/blob/master/doc/function_reference.md#intensity-scaling) value, to be used for setting the contrast upon display.
-In the absence of this property, the `limits` property will be used, if available, to choose contrast limits.

 Naturally, you can add whatever additional properties you want: you could add the date/time at which the image was captured, the patient ID, etc. The main point of having a